 In an effort to provide educational stability, the district will assist any student who is currently placed or newly placed in foster care (temporary or permanent custody of the state, sometimes referred to as substitute care) with the enrollment and registration process, as well as other educational services throughout the student's enrollment in the district.

-Please contact Mrs. Freeman, who has been designated as the district's foster care liaison, at 325-344-5749 or afreeman@lohnisd.net with any questions.

-[See Students in the Conservatorship of the State on page 21 for more information.]
+Please contact Bonnie Foreman 940-427-5511, who has been designated as the district's foster care liaison, with any questions.
+[See Students in the Conservatorship of the State on page 28.]